decred/dcrstakepool/README.md

 - Run dcrd instances and let them fully sync.

-### Stake pool fees/cold wallet
+### Voting service fees/cold wallet

-- Setup a new wallet for receiving payment for stake pool fees.  **This should be completely separate from the stake pool infrastructure.**
+- Setup a new wallet for receiving payment for voting service fees.  **This should be completely separate from the voting service infrastructure.**

 ```bash
 $ dcrwallet --create